RodZill4/material-maker/material_maker/doc/node_filter_fill_to_orientation.rst

 Outputs
 +++++++

-The **Fill to Orientation** node generates a single greyscale image map whose value is the orientation of the input (white: horizontal, black: vertical).
+The **Fill to Orientation** node generates a single grayscale image map whose value is the orientation of the input (white: horizontal, black: vertical).

 Parameters